jon-xu/scSplit/README.md

 # sc_split
-Genotype-free demultiplexing of pooled single-cell RNAseq, using maximum likelihood approach based on hidden state model.
+Genotype-free demultiplexing of pooled single-cell RNAseq, using a hidden state model for identifying genetically distinct samples within a mixed population